ombima56/TranspaCharity/README.md

 ```

 The frontend will start on port 8081 (or another available port if 8081 is in use).

+## Blockchain Integration

+This project includes blockchain integration for transparent donations:

+### Smart Contracts

+The project uses the following smart contracts:

+- `CharityDonation.sol`: Manages donations, charity verification, and fund withdrawals

+### Dependencies

+- OpenZeppelin Contracts: `npm install @openzeppelin/contracts`

+### Wallet Integration

+To use the blockchain features:

+1. Install MetaMask or another Web3 wallet
+2. Connect your wallet to the application
+3. Make sure you have USDC tokens for donations

+### Contract Deployment

+For development purposes, the contracts are not deployed to a live network.
+To deploy:

+1. Install Hardhat or Truffle
+2. Configure the deployment network
+3. Deploy the contracts
+4. Update the contract addresses in `src/lib/web3.ts`

 ## How can I deploy this project?